awesome-jobs/vietnam/ISSUE_TEMPLATE.md

 ### Why it would be awesome to work with us

-### What is hard problems that your company is trying to solve?
+### What are hard problems that your company is trying to solve?

 ### Contact
 Homepage: Trollman.com